ribasco/glcd-emulator/README.md

 ### Developer mode

 Developer mode allows you to play around with the functions available in the u8g2 graphics library.
 You will be able to preview the output and inspect the generated instructions for the operation.
-This is enabled by specifying the `-dev` application startup parameter.
+Please note that this is not enabled by default, you can enable this by specifying the `-dev` application startup parameter.

 ![Developer mode](docs/images/main05.jpg)